duckdb/duckdb-web/docs/sql/statements/select.md

 ## SELECT clause
 <div id="rrdiagram3"></div>

 [The `SELECT` clause](../../sql/query_syntax/select) specifies the list of columns that will be returned by the query.
 While it appears first in the clause, *logically* the expressions here are executed only at the end.
 The `SELECT` clause can contain arbitrary expressions that transform the output, as well as aggregates and window functions.
+The `DISTINCT` keyword ensures that only unique tuples are returned.

 ## FROM clause
 <div id="rrdiagram4"></div>